Norwegian campaign: Vidkun Quisling and initial German investigation

 Großadmiral Erich Raeder, however, argued for an invasion.
 He believed that the Norwegian ports would be of crucial importance for Germany in a war with the United Kingdom.

-On 14 December 1939, Raeder introduced Adolf Hitler to Vidkun Quisling, a pro-Nazi former defence minister of Norway.
+On 14 December 1939, Raeder introduced Adolf Hitler to Vidkun Quisling, a Nasjonal Samling former defence minister of Norway.
 Quisling proposed pan-Germanic cooperation between Nazi Germany and Norway.
 In a second meeting on 18 December, Quisling and Hitler discussed the threat of an Allied invasion of Norway.

 After the first meeting with Quisling, Hitler ordered the Oberkommando der Wehrmacht (OKW) to begin investigating possible invasion plans of Norway.
 Meeting Quisling was central in igniting Hitler's interest in bringing the country effectively under his control.
 The first comprehensive German plan for the occupation of Norway, Studie Nord, ordered by Hitler on 14 December, was completed by 10 January 1940.
 On 27 January, Hitler ordered that a new plan, named Weserübung, be developed.
 Work on Weserübung began on 5 February.